How to Buy UK Gilts: A Step-by-Step Guide

 Key Takeaways

-- Buying through a platform inside a Stocks & Shares ISA is the optimal route for most investors — all income and gains become completely tax-free.
+- Buying individual gilts through a flat-fee platform inside a Stocks & Shares ISA is the optimal route — all income and gains become tax-free, and a fully-funded £20,000 ISA at 4.89% throws off ~£978 of tax-free income annually.

-- Gilts are exempt from capital gains tax, making low-coupon gilts trading below par especially valuable for higher-rate taxpayers.
+- Gilts are exempt from capital gains tax, making low-coupon gilts trading below par especially valuable for higher-rate taxpayers — most of the return arrives as a tax-free capital gain.

-- iShares IGLT (0.07% charge) is the simplest option for passive investors; individual gilts suit those wanting a guaranteed return at maturity.
+- iShares IGLT (0.07% charge) is the simplest option for passive investors; individual gilts suit those wanting a guaranteed return at maturity since a fund never has a redemption value the way a single bond does.

 Gilt Types: Know What You're Buying